John Jardine, MD – Chairman

 Professor Armstrong earned his doctorate in human bioenergetics at Ball State University’s Human Performance Laboratory in 1983.

-Lindsay Baker, PhD
+Lindsay Baker, PhD, FACSM

-Dr. Baker has authored and co-authored several publications, including a 2014 paper in Comprehensive Physiology titled “Optimal Composition of Fluid-Replacement Beverages”, and a chapter in the 2016 textbook Fluid Balance, Hydration and Athletic Performance.
+Dr. Baker has authored over 50 publications in sports hydration and nutrition, including peer-reviewed manuscripts and invited reviews and book chapters.
+Notable publications include a 2014 invited review paper in Comprehensive Physiology titled “Optimal Composition of Fluid-Replacement Beverages”, a chapter in the 2016 textbook “Fluid Balance, Hydration and Athletic Performance”, and several invited review papers on the topics of the Physiology of Sweat Gland Function and Sweat Testing Best Practices.

 Courteney Benjamin, PhD, CSCS